sandsmark/kart/README.md

 #The Kartering (working title)

 **tldr**; connect to the server at localhost over port 31337.
-You receive game state in JSON when you ask for it (send "1337\n"), send back a single byte to control it.
+You send a single bitmapped number to select what to do (for example "9\n" to accelerate and turn right), and receive a JSON status update everytime you do so.

-The byte is used as a bitmap, so set a bit to do that action (press the key in parenthesis in a local game).
-This part of the protocol is going to be simplified a bit (switch to sending specific bytes instead of bitmaps).
+The number is used as a bitmap, so set a bit to do that action:

 Action      | Player 1 | Player 2 | Bit in map |
 ------------|----------|----------|------------